 - Make every sentence count.
 Today’s reader has a short attention span.
 Feed your reader content they can actually digest by using short sentences.
 Find a way to break up long sentences into two or three complete sentences.
 Remember: your reader can stop reading at any time – give them a reason to keep reading.

 - Avoid passive voice.
 Passive voice weakens your sentence, reducing clarity and adding unnecessary words.
-Active voice will capture your audience and communicate your message better.
+Active voice will capture your audience and communicate your message more clearly.
 Passive voice is when the subject of the sentence is acted on by the verb: “The client was seen by the therapist.”
 This same sentence in active voice would read: “The therapist saw the client.”

 - Revise often.
 No matter how experienced you are, your first draft is never good enough to publish.
 Write, walk away, revise, and repeat.